askchu/disney-clone/README.md

-Disney Clone Front-end Website using only HTML, CSS, and JavaScript.
+Disney clone front-end website using only HTML, CSS, and JavaScript.